Teacher education: Induction of beginning teachers

-Some research suggests that such programmes can: increase the retention of beginning teachers in the profession; improve teaching performance; promote the teachers' personal and professional well-being.
+Some research suggests that such programs can increase the retention of beginning teachers in the profession, improve teaching performance, and promote teachers' personal and professional well-being.

-However, numerous authors suggest that current teacher education is highly flawed and primarily geared towards a western dominated curriculum.
+However, numerous authors suggests that current teacher education is highly flawed and primarily geared towards a Western-dominated curriculum.
 Hence, they suggest that teacher education should be inclusive and take into account multiple backgrounds and variables to allow teachers to be responsive to the requirements of their students.
 This falls into the area of culturally responsive teaching and requires teaching education and teachers to address issues of diversity education and disadvantage as a part of a teacher education curriculum.
 Jabbar & Hardaker (2013) argue that this is an essential process in helping students of ethnicity, colour and diversity achieve and attain.

 Continuous professional development

 Because the world that teachers are preparing young people to enter is changing so rapidly, and because the teaching skills required are evolving likewise, no initial course of teacher education can be sufficient to prepare a teacher for a career of 30 or 40 years.
-In addition, as the student body continues to change due to demographic issues there is a continuous pressure on academics to have mastery of their subjects but also to understand their students.
+In addition, as the student body continues to change due to demographic issues, there is ongoing pressure on academics to master their subjects and understand their students.
 Continuous professional development is the process by which teachers (like other professionals) reflect upon their competencies, keep them up to date, and develop them further.

 The extent to which education authorities support this process varies, as does the effectiveness of the different approaches.
 A growing research base suggests that to be most effective, continuing professional development activities should: